The countless features and optimizations of YouTube’s platform can seem intimidating.

 We’re going to break down some of these features for you now below.

-First and foremost, set up your profile with a branded profile image, nice header image that can be optimized for mobile, and making sure you have included all your social networks and officials website in the header options.
+First and foremost, set up your profile with a branded profile image, nice header image that can be optimized for mobile, and make sure you have included all your social networks and official website in the header options.